 - As such you will want to make sure that you set up the plan and accounts as soon as possible to give you as much time as possible to complete the conversion.

-Open the Solo 401k Plan by December 31, 2020 and Wait to Make Both the Employer and Profit Sharing Contribution in 2021
+Open the Solo 401k Plan by December 31, 2020 and Wait to Make Both the Employer Profit Sharing Contribution and Employee Contribution in 2021

 A Solo 401k Plan is NOT Subject to DOL Rules so Contribution Deadline is More Favorable